Timeline- Mary Todd Lincoln (1818-1882)

 Tad Lincoln dies in July shortly after he and Mary return from Europe.

-For the next several years, Mary travels in the United States.
+For the next several years, Mary travels in the United States and Canada.

 1875